WESTMORLAND CRICKET LEAGUE RULES 2022

 To ensure that all present and future members receive fair and equal treatment

 2 The Officials of the League shall be President, Vice President, Hon Secretary, Hon.
 Treasurer, Hon.
 Fixtures Secretary, Hon.
 Results Secretary, Hon.
-Registration, Records & Statistics Secretary, Hon Handbook Secretary and Hon Umpires Secretary, all of whom shall retire annually at the AGM but will be eligible for re-election.
+Registration, Records & Statistics Secretary, League Safeguarding Officer and Hon Umpires Secretary, all of whom shall retire annually at the AGM but will be eligible for re-election.

 The Officials of the Junior Section of the League shall be the Chairman, Vice Chairman, Hon Secretary, Hon Results Secretary and Junior Representative to the Management Committee, all of whom shall retire annually at the Junior Section AGM but will be eligible for re-election.